qk0106/React-prototype/README.md

   * Full utilize the features of redux.
   * Defaultly broadcast an action to the instance Parent Tree (parent, siblings and grandchildren).
   * For special instance that receives global broadcast, we use broadcast listener to manage them.
+* Shared State
+  * Add shared state to redux store to lazy load and manage static data like country list.

 ## Future Improvements